dwrlewis/Irregular-Dataset-Join-Concept/README.md

 Due to GDPR rules regarding the test data this program was designed for, much of its original content has been heavily adjusted or removed outright.
 What follows is a stripped-down concept version, eliminating large sections of the transformation and standardisation process relating to personal information.

-The dummy data [found here](https://github.com/dwrlewis/Site-Converter/tree/master/Dummy%20Data) is representational of the original dataset formats, but has been entirely generated from scratch.
+The dummy data [found here](https://github.com/dwrlewis/Site-Converter/tree/master/Dummy%20Data) is representational of the original dataset irregularities, but has been entirely generated from scratch.
 All reference codes, test areas, values and comments are entirely randomised and have no basis in actual test data.

+This repository is currently intended as a broad proof of concept for dictionary based correction of highly irregular datasets.

 # <a name="overview"></a>2.0 - Overview